-Otters can and do use vocalizations to communicate; this is more common in family groups and in groups of males (which can reach above 10 animals).
+Otters can and do use vocalizations to communicate; this is more common in family groups and in groups of males (which can reach above ten animals).

 There are a few different kinds of vocalizations that North American River Otters can make.
-There was a study that detailed the kinds of vocalizations of two otter pairs in captivity.
+A study detailed the types of vocalizations of two otter pairs in captivity.

-The study found that the most common call type was a ‘chirp,’ described as “short high pitch” calls and are agitation calls, most often used when the otter is stationary or investigating.
+The study found that the most common call type was a ‘chirp,’ described as a “short high pitch” call, and are agitation calls, most often used when the otter is stationary or investigating.

 Check out this video to hear different otter sounds.

-Another noise mentioned in the study is ‘chatterchirps,’ which are a series of chirps in quick succession.
+Another noise in the study is ‘chatterchirps,’ a series of chirps in quick succession.
 These vocalizations are linked to high agitation states and often during physical altercations.

-Otters also have a squeak type vocalization, which was depicted to be a “shrieking whine,” lasting on average roughly 2 seconds and comprised of both whines and chirps.
+Otters also have a squeak-type vocalization, which was depicted as a “shrieking whine,” lasting on average roughly 2 seconds and comprised of both whines and chirps.

-Whistling is a common sound made in otter pups and has only been recorded in otter pups or very rarely young otters.
+Whistling is a familiar sound made in otter pups and has only been recorded in otter pups or young otters rarely.
 It sounds much like a chirp but decreases harmonically.
-Pups usually use this call while exploring natal dens or trying to locate their mother.
+Pups usually use this call to explore natal dens or locate their mother.

-Interestingly, whine, chirp, and chatterchirps are the main vocalizations of otters and are present in pups from birth.
-Pups vocalizations are undeveloped versions of adult vocals, which have individual variations; Almonte suggests that this is because vocalizations are individually modified as pups enter adulthood.
+Interestingly, whine, chirp, and chatterchirps are the primary vocalizations of otters and are present in pups from birth.
+Pups’ vocalizations are undeveloped versions of adult vocals, which have individual variations; Almonte suggests that this is because vocalizations are individually modified as they enter adulthood.
 This means that otters have unique voices like humans do!

-Otters make noises that indicate they are stressed and/or threatened; Almonte recorded three noises, which were commonly made by an adult blind female.
+Otters make noises that indicate they are stressed or threatened; Almonte recorded three noises commonly caused by an adult blind female.

 These noises were hisses, which sound like a snake’s hiss, a vocalization described as a swish that sounds like water swirling in a container (likened to a hiss), and creaking like a wooden door opening.
 All three of these noises were used when the blind female otter would retreat to a corner, indicating that she felt threatened.

-A scream type noise had been noted in females, which bears some similarity to a whine, but the call becomes increasingly louder as it goes on.
-This call had been produced by two pregnant females who were housed separately and were demonstrated by the otters when males were present about a month before giving birth.
-This call was also successful in keeping male otters away from the den and preventing them from entering.
+A scream-type noise had been noted in females, which bears some similarity to a whine, but the call becomes increasingly louder as it continues.
+This call had been produced by two pregnant females housed separately and demonstrated by the otters when males were present about a month before giving birth.
+This call also successfully kept male otters away from the den and prevented them from entering.

-Although these two studies give an insight into the various sounds otters, make and why they were small studies, and there is a long way to go before we can truly understand the way otters communicate.
+Although these two studies give an insight into the sounds otters make and why they were small studies, there is a long way to go before we can truly understand the way otters communicate.

 Do Otters use Body Language to Communicate?

-Although otters mainly communicate through olfaction, as they are solitary animals, there is some evidence to suggest that otters also use body language to communicate.
+Although otters mainly communicate through olfaction, as they are solitary animals, some evidence suggests that otters also use body language to communicate.

-Otters show affection to their offspring through playing, touching, and their body posture.
-It is thought that a pup can know if their mother is ‘happy’ with them or trying to discipline them by the way they stand.
+Otters show affection to their offspring through playing, touching, and body posture.
+It is thought that a pup can know if their mother is ‘happy’ with them or trying to discipline them by how they stand.

 Do Otters Communicate Through Smell?

 Otters do not ‘talk’ in the way that humans do.
-Instead, much of their communication is through spraints, areas that otters leave small pieces of waste behind.
+Instead, much of their communication is through spraints, areas where otters leave small pieces of waste behind.

 As usually solitary creatures, Otters mainly communicate through ‘spraints,’ which are small waste pieces.

 It is hard to understand what information otters get from spraints.
-However, they are useful for research, as they can indicate the size of otter populations, among other things.
+However, they are helpful for research, as they can indicate the size of otter populations, among other things.

 Many otters use spraint areas, and although it is strange for a human to think of communicating in the bathroom, spraints and their locations can give us a lot of information about how otters socialize.

-Each otter has its own unique spraint scent, almost like a fingerprint.
+Each otter has its unique spraint scent, almost like a fingerprint.

-North American river otters tend to have spraint sites at vantage points, such as under bridges, on prominent rocks at the seashore, and near trees.
+North American river otters have spraint sites at vantage points, such as under bridges, on prominent rocks at the seashore, and near trees.